 We are not (yet!) suggesting that Ecosia is the the most ecologically sound of the commonly used search engines.
 Google and Bing/Microsoft use large amounts of renewable energy, and are both moving towards a more ‘carbon neutral’ business model which is great.
 Ecosia still ‘uses’ the search engines from Bing/Yahoo/Google… and so you could argue it has no real impact.
 However, we’re a big believer in the increasing need for more trees.
 They help to keep the earth cooler, help to prevent floods, give shade so that A/C units aren’t needed as much and absorb some of our huge global carbon output.
 Ecosia for us, remains a step in the right direction towards [our business philosophy].
 The energy they use to bring you the actual search results is supplied by a German co-operative company Greenpeace Energy, but the rest is reliant on others.

 www.ecosia.org (site and search)

-Interested in taking your own web site(s) into a more sustainable direction?
-Then consider hosting with a company who use renewable energy.
+Take your own web site(s) into a more sustainable direction!
+Consider hosting with a company who use renewable energy.
 An example is www.greengeeks.com/web-hosting/ (one of many, but choose one that fits your needs).

 One of the most common cycling related searches is for ‘puncture repair’ or the essential ‘bike shop near me’ for the same reason.
 For our customers, we offer a call out service where we’ll come and actually collect your bike so that just the puncture repair, or a full bike service can be done in our shop, without you having to transport it.
 This means that we can get you cycling again as soon as possible, and rather than have lots of customers possibly driving into Brighton in separate cars, we can help reduce the carbon overheads and collect several customers bikes in a single run.
 This is a little more in-line with our business philosophy.